LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 #### 2. Configure Putty for SSH Access
 Once the key is converted, we can configure Putty to use the correct authentication credentials and the public IP addresses of the two EC2 instances we recorded in the last step.

-1. **Host**: Enter the public IP address of the EC2 instance you want to connect to.
+1. **Host**: Enters the public IP address of the EC2 instance we would like to connect to.
-2. **Authentication**: Under "Connection -> SSH -> Auth", browse and load the `.ppk` file for the private key.
+2. **Authentication**: Under "Connection -> SSH -> Auth", loads the `.ppk` file for the private key.

 ![Putty Configuration](http://localhost/assets/lab5-6.png)
 ![Putty Host Setup](http://localhost/assets/lab5-7.png)

 #### 3. SSH into the EC2 Instance
-Now, click "Open" to initiate the SSH connection.
-You will be logged into the EC2 instance.
+Now, click "Open" to open a SSH connection.
+We are logged into the EC2 instance.

 ![SSH Connection Established](http://localhost/assets/lab5-8.png)